Lacunzo/RoR2Randomizer/RoR2Randomizer/README.md

 * Multiplayer Compatible.
 Every player needs to have the mod.
 * Compatibile with Risk of Options for easy configuration in-game.
 * Stage Randomizer: Swaps every stage for a random playable map.
 * Boss Randomizer: Randomizes the character types of bosses.
-Currently [Mithrix](https://youtu.be/EZLbivjyFMk), [Voidling](https://youtu.be/HAH9Rxyl2lU), Aurelionite and Twisted Scavengers are implemented.
+Currently [Mithrix](https://youtu.be/EZLbivjyFMk), [Voidling](https://youtu.be/HAH9Rxyl2lU), Aurelionite, Twisted Scavengers and Alloy Worship Unit are implemented.
 * Status Effect Randomizer: Randomizes all buffs/debuffs applied to characters.
 * Survivor Starting Animation Randomizer: Randomizes the first stage spawn animation of all survivors. ![randomspawnpod](https://cdn.discordapp.com/attachments/526159007442927648/1025178769675264061/randomspawnpod.gif)
 * Projectile Randomizer: Randomizes all projectiles.